telerik/kendo-ui-builder/docs/components/combobox.md

 ---
-title: ComboBox
+title: Combo Box
-page_title: ComboBox - Components - Kendo UI Builder
+page_title: Combo Box - Components - Kendo UI Builder
-description: "Use and implement the ComboBox when working with the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
+description: "Use and implement the Combo Box when working with the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
 slug: combobox_kuib
 ---

-# ComboBox
+# Combo Box

-The Kendo UI ComboBox is part of the Editors components which the Builder supports.
+The Combo Box is part of the Editors components which the Builder supports.

 ## Usage

 * Lets users choose from a list of options.
 * Can be related as a parent-child pair to support cascading.
-A cascading ComboBox is a series of two or more ComboBoxes where each ComboBox is filtered based on the selected option in the previous ComboBox.
+A cascading Combo Box is a series of two or more Combo Boxes where each Combo Box is filtered based on the selected option in the previous Combo Box.

 ## Preview